nwesterhausen/valheim-discordconnector/docs/bot-commands.md

 Valheim Discord Connector has an API which may allow Discord Bots to interact with the Valheim server.

+!!! tip "Beta-version download"

+    The bot integration is not in the live release version of Valheim Discord Connector.

+    <a href="/DiscordConnector.zip" class="md-button md-button--primary">Download Beta Plugin</a>

+    Built on: 2:17pm Oct 19th, 2021

 ## Overview

 ### Endpoint/url